yolk/valvat/README.markdown

 == Basic Usage

-To verify the syntax of an vat number:
+To verify the syntax of a vat number:

   Valvat::Syntax.validate("DE345789003")
   => true or false